ellisonbg/py4science/book/getting_started.rst

 you are a python newbie.
 Take in what you can, you can always come back to absorb more detail later, and digest these excellent tutorials and books referenced above as you have time.
-Since we cannot begin to do justice to the breadth and depth of materail these resources cover, we won't try.
+Since we cannot begin to do justice to the breadth and depth of material these resources cover, we won't try.
 Rather, we will provide just the bare minimum for the reader who wants to get started right away using python for scientific computing.
 We assume you have some experience with another